 As you travel throughout the countryside and towns of America, you can't help but take notice of the various weathervanes and whirligigs that grace rooftops and gardens as well as those that have made their way into homes and museums as folk art objects for display.
-Over the past twenty six years, I have developed an increasing interest and passion for this type of folk art.
+Over the past twenty eight years, I have developed an increasing interest and passion for this type of folk art.

 I want to continue this type of American folk art so that it lives on for many years to come.
 I hope you enjoy my work as much as I enjoy handcrafting each and every piece.